 Likewise, you may not be at the point you’d like to be financially, but you’re not where you once were.
 These are all things to be grateful for.

 14. Your words will create your world

-Did you know that we have the ability to shape our lives by the words that we say?
-This is one of the most valuable life lessons!
+Did you know that one of the most valuable life lessons is we have the ability to shape our lives by the words that we say?
 If you say that negative things will happen, don’t be surprised if they do!